Word@Work, Let God's Word energise your working day!

 Matthew 13:22

-The third type of soil was full of thorns.
+In Jesus' Parable of the Sower, the third type of soil was full of thorns.
 Scattering seed over that kind of land would be unproductive because the ground was not well prepared.
 It was already occupied; any new seedling would have to fight for space to grow.
-Jesus used this well-known agricultural scene to teach His trainee apostles.
-They would be responsible for telling the gospel to the world, and they needed to be prepared for apparent 'evangelistic failure'.
+Jesus used this well-known agricultural scene to teach His trainee apostles about the reactions they should expect when telling the gospel to the world; and they needed to be prepared for apparent 'evangelistic failure'.

 Sown, Grown And Home